tusharbhutt/Endless-Buttons/README.md

 **UPDATE: JUL 20, 2025**

 + **Cloned the scripts from [Endless Sea of Stars Nodes](https://github.com/tusharbhutt/Endless-Nodes) so you can just download the scripts if you want**
++ Added the Endless 🌊✨ Tools button to taskbar.
+This acts as a centralized repository of all my scripts
-+ Introduced the Endless 🌊✨ Fontifier, a little button on your taskbar that allows you to dynamically change fonts and sizes.
++ Introduced the Endless 🌊✨ Fontifier, a script that allows you to dynamically change fonts and sizes.
   + No need to dive into CSS to change text size
   + Allows changes to the title areas, connector text, widgets, and more
   + Adjust the height of the title bar and other areas too, to accommodate the new font size